 We are passionate about finding products that are good for you, good for your wallet, good for the people who make them, and good for the planet.
 Of course, shopping secondhand or recycled goods is the most sustainable way to go, but if you’re looking for something specific or want to buy a piece that will last you years, we want to help you out.

-In fact, we recently just shared our favorite eco-friendly mattresses, and we know that having a smart sleeping setup is key to a good rest.
+In fact, we recently just shared our favorite eco-friendly mattresses, sustainable bedding, eco-friendly pillows, eco-friendly mattress covers, eco-friendly weighted blankets, and even dog beds — and we know that having a smart sleeping setup is key to a good rest.
 Alongside this helpful guide to sustainable bed frames, you’ll be ready for the best sleep of your life.

 By the way, some of the links in this article are affiliate links, which means if you make a purchase after clicking a link, we may earn a commission at no extra cost to you.
 Thank you!